muarshad01/LLM-Inference-Engg/Lectures/Lecture-1.md

   * MHA
   * MQA
   * MLA
+* State Space Models (SSA)
+  * Mixture of SSM like Mamba architecture with sliding-window
 * Quantization
-* Inference: Speculative Decoding (Multiple tokens are generated at the same time together, so that, inference becomes faster.)
+* Speculative Decoding (Multiple tokens are generated at the same time together, so that, Inference becomes faster.)
-* Parallelism
+* Parallelism (Amount of memory on GPU takes reduces, so that, Inference becomes faster.)
 * Disaggregated Serving
-* State Space Models (SSA)
-* Mixture of SSM like Mamba architecture with sliding-window

 ***